lerina/lerina.github.io/html/lrn/code/secure_coding/fastpaced_rust01.md

 ```

 ### Code block and scope
+A scope is the range within a program for which an item is valid.

-Like alot of programming languages, a pair of brackets declares a block of code with its own scope.
+Like a lot of programming languages, a pair of brackets declares a block of code with its own scope.
+Variables remains valid from the point at which it is declared until it goes out of scope

 ```rust
 // This prints "in", then "out"